Family planning and resilience: Associations found in a Population, Health, and Environment (PHE) project in Western Tanzania

 Using 2016 household survey data from Tanzania, we define and measure resilience within the context of Population, Health, and Environment programming and quantify the link between resilience and family planning.
 We created a multicomponent model using confirmatory factor analysis in a structural equation modeling context.
 Factor loadings for eight defined latent factors of resilience were statistically significant (p < 0.001).
 We created a factor called “FP-MCH” reflecting awareness, attitudes, and access to family planning (FP) and health care services and use of maternal and child health care (MCH) facilities.
 Analysis, with controls, shows that a 1 standard deviation (SD) increase in FP/MCH was associated with a 0.68 SD increase in resilience (p < 0.01), suggesting that the association between FP/MCH and resilience is robust across a range of factors.
 Analyses showed that the association between FP/MCH is broadly related to the construct of resilience and not through any single component.
 This study supports the importance of including FP/MCH as part of integrated projects to enhance resilience.

 Hardee, Karen, Kristen P. Patterson, Anika Schenck-Fontaine, Sebastiaan Hess, Craig Leisher, Clive Mutunga, Cheryl Margoluis, and Cara Honzak.
 2018.
 "Family planning and resilience: Associations found in a Population, Health, and Environment (PHE) project in Western Tanzania," Population and Environment 40(2): 204–238.

-The Evidence Project; Population, Environmental Risks and Climate Change (PERCC)
+The Evidence Project; Population, Environmental Risks, and the Climate Crisis (PERCC)